green-party-dublin-central/nh-web/site/content/post/leydens-lrd.md

 All of the 16 units in block A will be social housing units.
 11 of the units in block B will be social housing units (all on the first and second floor).

+## Transport

+25 car parking spaces broken down as follows:
+* 24 for residents (3 share spaces, 2 mobility impaired spaces and 13 electric vehicle spaces.)
+* 1 for the crèche

+424 bicycle spaces broken down as follows:
+- 336 long-stay bicycle parking spaces
+- 88 short stay bicycle parking spaces
+This includes 2 cargo bike spaces

+## Zoning

+The site is zoned as "Z10: Inner Suburban and Inner City Sustainable Mixed-Uses" which intends “to consolidate and facilitate the development of inner city and inner suburban sites for mixed-uses.”.

+A more detailed description of the zoning can be found in the [Land-use Zoning chapter of the Dublin City Development Plan](https://www.dublincity.ie/sites/default/files/2022-12/Final%201-14%20Land%20Use%20Zoning%2005.12.22.pdf).

+## Plot ratio and site coverage

+* Plot Ratio - 2.65 (amount of floorspace in relation to the site area).
+The indicative Plot Ratio in the current development plan for this area is 1.0-2.5
+* Site Coverage - 73% (the percentage of the site covered by building structures).
+The indicative Site Coverage in the current development plan for this area is 45-60% .

 ## Two applications side by side

 This area is being developed under two separate applications.
 This LRD application is the second phase.
 The first phase is a Strategic Housing Development for 183 build-to-rent apartments.
 That application was made to An Bord Pleanála on 23rd December 2021 (case number [312352](https://www.pleanala.ie/en-ie/case/312352))  and was supposed to be decided in April 2022.
 Further details can be found on [www.richmondroadshd.ie](https://www.richmondroadshd.ie/).